Hugh-White/Hangman-Game/README.md

 <h2>Description</h2>
 This is a simple game of hangman made with .NET MAUI for cross platform compatibility.
 All of the words are based on software and tech words (e.g javascript, Maui, Code etc.)<br/><br/>
 I built this application to practice and learn the fundamentals of databinding in .NET MAUI.
-All of the UI functions and game logic are sections off in regions in the code behind of the main page.<br/><br/>
+All of the UI functions and game logic are sectioned off in regions, in the code behind of the main page.<br/><br/>

 <h2>Languages/Tech Stack Used</h2>